 RELATED READING: If you want to get even more tips on how to catch pike in colder water temperatures, make sure to also check out this related article: How to Catch Pike in Cold Water (Best Methods)

-Fishing with live bait on the float, both from shore or slow-trolled behind a boat is another very good method of catching fall pike.
+Fishing with live bait on the float or bobber, both from shore or slow-trolled behind a boat is another very effective method of catching fall pike.

-The somewhat more active nature of float fishing goes hand in hand with the still elevated activity of the pike and it is now that you can experience absolute dream sessions with a big baitfish on the float!
+The somewhat more active nature of float fishing goes hand in hand with the still elevated activity of the pike and it is now that you can experience absolute dream sessions with a big baitfish on the float rig!

-Make sure to use bigger baitfish size when targeting pike in the fall, as they much prefer bigger prey fish this time a year.
+Make sure to use bigger baitfish sizes when targeting pike in the fall, as they much prefer bigger prey fish this time of year.

 When it comes to live bait, the following fish have produced the best results for me: